 - 1. Apply power to the Informer for at least 60 seconds to allow it to boot. - 2.
-Short JP11 on the control board for 10 seconds, and then remove the short. - 3.
+Short JP11 for the I-IP100 or JP5 for the I-IP15 on the control board for 10 seconds, and then remove the short.
+See Figures 1 and 2. - 3.
 Wait 60 seconds for the Informer to reboot with the factory default settings.

-You need to re-enter all local configuration settings before placing the Informer into service.
+You must reenter all local configuration settings before placing the Informer into service.